xlnwel/blog/docs/_posts/2020-10-14-hide-and-seek.md

 ### Input Preprocessing

 Advantage targets are z-scored over each buffer before each optimization step.
-Observations and value function targets(?) are z-scored using a mean and variance estimator that is obtained from a running estimator with decay parameter $$1-10^5$$ per optimization substep.
-It is confusing to z-score the value function targets
+Observations and value function targets are z-scored using a mean and variance estimator that is obtained from a running estimator with decay parameter $$1-10^5$$ per optimization substep.
+Notice that we normalize the value function targets instead of rewards here.

 ### Optimization Setup